 Why a SLLC?

-The series LLC allows business owners to divide multiple investments and debts and to operate each LLC as a separate entity with its own name, bank account, and recordkeeping.
+The series LLC allows business owners to divide multiple investments and debts and to operate each LLC as a separate entity with its own name, bank account, and record keeping.
 Under the master LLC, each separate entity can conduct business independently and segregate membership interests, assets, liabilities, and operations.

+What is a Series LLC and why you should care?
 For example, if you owns rental properties, you can operate each of the rental properties as a separate legal entity within an SLLC.
 The benefit is in the protections the separate LLC provides.
 If something happens and a tenant decides to sue your client in court, the liability would be limited to the assets of the one property LLC and not everything under the master LLC.
 Likewise, any debts or investments for the individual property belong solely to the one property.

 How an SLLC works?

+What is a Series LLC and why it is important?
 You have the option to have different members and managers run each LLC entity and your client may choose to grant each manager different rights and responsibilities.
 Each entity can secure its own contracts, pay its own debts and buy its own assets without affecting the other entities under the SLLC.

 Most important, the SLLC offers you substantial liability protection.
 Like a corporation with subsidiaries, one entity’s assets are protected from the liability risks of the other LLCs under the master SLLC—without having to pay the additional formation fees.
 When you sets up a series LLC, they pay just one formation filing fee no matter how many LLCs are formed under the master.
 And like regular LLCs, series LLCs are also more flexible and simpler to form than a corporation.